AbdulRaqeeb29/monitor-agent/README.md

 The command used for deploying the agent as a container: 'docker run -d -v /var/run/docker.sock:/var/run/docker.sock --name monitor-agent monitor-agent'

-Note that these queries are run in the bash script inside the folder which consists of all the 3 files (monitor_contaners, DockerFile, requirements.txt).
+Note that these commands are to be run in the bash script inside the folder which consists of all the 3 files (monitor_contaners, DockerFile, requirements.txt).